Nuand/bladeRF/fx3_firmware/README.md

 ## Building ##
 Building the FX3 firmware first requires the download of the [Cypress FX3 SDK][cypress_sdk] which may require registration on their website.
 The FX3 uses ThreadX as an RTOS for the ARM9 which is distributed with their SDK and linked to from our software.

+This firmware is compatible with FX3 SDK version 1.3.1.
+SDK 1.3.3 has not yet been tested and may require some source and build script changes.

 [cypress_sdk]: http://www.cypress.com/?rID=57990 (Cypress FX3 SDK)

 Once the SDK is downloaded, building the firmware requires a file defining the toolchain in `make/toolchain.mk`.
 A sample can be found in the `make` directory.